-- 1 An authority that regards itself as not having jurisdiction shall refer the matter without delay to the competent authority. - 2 If an authority regards its jurisdiction as doubtful, it shall immediately enter into an exchange of views with the authority which it considers to have jurisdiction. - 23 Amended by Annex No 10 of the Federal Administrative Court Act of 17 June 2005, in force since 1 Jan.
-2007 (AS 2006 2197 1069; BBI 2001 4202).
+1 An authority that regards itself as not having jurisdiction shall refer the matter without delay to the competent authority.

+2 If an authority regards its jurisdiction as doubtful, it shall immediately enter into an exchange of views with the authority which it considers to have jurisdiction.
-III.
-Disputes

-- 1 An authority that regards itself as having jurisdiction shall confirm this in a ruling if a party contests its jurisdiction. - 2 An authority that regards itself as not having jurisdiction shall issue a ruling that the matter is inadmissible if a party claims that it has jurisdiction. - 3 Jurisdictional conflicts between authorities, with the exception of jurisdictional conflicts with the Federal Supreme Court, the Federal Administrative Court or with cantonal authorities, shall be decided by the joint supervisory authority, or in the absence of such, the Federal Council.24
+1 An authority that regards itself as having jurisdiction shall confirm III.
+Disputes this in a ruling if a party contests its jurisdiction.

+2 An authority that regards itself as not having jurisdiction shall issue a ruling that the matter is inadmissible if a party claims that it has jurisdiction

+3 Jurisdictional conflicts between authorities, with the exception of jurisdictional conflicts with the Federal Supreme Court, the Federal Administrative Court or with cantonal authorities, shall be decided by the joint supervisory authority, or in the absence of such, the Federal Council24

-B. Recusal
+B Recusal

-- 1 Persons who are responsible for preparing or issuing a ruling shall recuse themselves from the case, if they: - have a personal interest in the matter: - b.25 are related to a party either by marriage or registered partnership or by being the cohabitee of that party: - bbis.
-26 are related to a party by blood or by marriage in a direct line or collaterally to the third degree; - are the representative of a party or if they have acted for a parc. ty in the same matter; - d could be regarded for other reasons as lacking impartiality in - 2 In the event of any dispute over withdrawal, the supervisory authority shall decide, or if the dispute relates to the recusal of a member of a collegial authority, then the board shall decide in the absence of the member concerned
+1 Persons who are responsible for preparing or issuing a ruling shall recuse themselves from the case, if they:

+- a. have a personal interest in the matter; - b.25 are related to a party either by marriage or registered partnership or by being the cohabitee of that party; - bbis.26 are related to a party by blood or by marriage in a direct line or collaterally to the third degree; - are the representative of a party or if they have acted for a parc. ty in the same matter; - could be regarded for other reasons as lacking impartiality in d. the matter.

+2 In the event of any dispute over withdrawal, the supervisory authority shall decide, or if the dispute relates to the recusal of a member of a collegial authority, then the board shall decide in the absence of the member concerned.